 Q. Is guano damaging to people?

 A. Be really mindful around bat guano (once again, gloves people!) as it can transmit a harmful fungal infection referred to as histoplasmosis.
-You can inhale it just by being anywhere near guano, so we really suggest you let professionals with proper safety equipment take care of an attic clean-up.
+You can inhale it just by being anywhere near guano, so we really suggest you let pest control professionals with proper safety equipment take care of an attic clean-up.